diy-asylum/formfiller/README.md

 Travis PR
    Runs the build as if it was merged to master.
 Ensures a clean merge Coveralls report
    Runs to verify coverage.
-Currently configured to get mad if coverage drops
+Right now it should not fail until we decide on a threshold for failure for the project as a whole.
+   Travis could fail since both java modules are expected to maintain at least 80% coverage

 The travis build is defined in [The Travis config](.travis.yml)